Abschnitt 45, Capricornian-Argoan Border, Capricorn

 Werner shared a brief look with Nico before he led Kleine out of the tent and deep into the woods.
 Werner could hear Kleine’s hesitation increase with each progressively heavier, slower step.
 Once they reached a sparse patchwork of trees ten or so meters so away from the medical tents, Werner stopped short and turned to face him.
 Kleine stiffened and took one step back.

 “So you are aware of the details surrounding my current circumstance.”

 Kleine swallowed and nodded.
-“Not fully, sir, but Second Lieutenant Wolff told me about how you are… uhm… er… somehow connected… mentally?
+“Not fully, sir, but Leutnant Wolff told me about how you are… uhm… er… somehow connected… mentally?
 To others around Signum.
 And how it started when you were injured on the eastern front.”